MuKnSys/state-channels/README.txt

 Or alternatively:
 backends/build gerbil

-Additionally, the bin/ directory must exist, before you run the build.
+Additionally, the bin/ directory must exist, before you run the build, and the sock/ directory must exist, before you run programs that open sockets.

 2) Examples (.ss files)